 MAA Conceptual Climate Models Summer Seminar

-The focus for the seminar will be the study of mathematical models of the climate of planet earth.
-The material in the proposed Short Course will be accessible to a broad range of faculty and scholars, whether they are interested in teaching at the high-school, undergraduate or graduate level, or whether they are interested in understanding the basic conceptual models from which research at a variety of levels of model complexity can grow.
+The material covered is accessible to a broad range of faculty and scholars, whether they are interested in teaching at the high-school, undergraduate or graduate level, or whether they are interested in understanding the basic conceptual models from which research at a variety of levels of model complexity can grow.
 The seminar will include a mix of lecture and hands-on lab work.

 Key Uncertainties in the Global Carbon-Cycle: Perspectives across terrestrial and ocean ecosystems

 Week-long interdisciplinary workshop focused on carbon cycle science.

 Community Earth System Modeling Tutorial - MCRN members Kaitlin Hill (Northwestern), Colin Grudzien (UNC-Chapel Hill) and Jonah Bloch-Johnson (Chicago) will learn how to run and use the global climate model at National Center for Atmospheric Research (NCAR).

 MCRN members Gidea, Sieber, Silber and Wieczorek have organized this workshop as an opportunity for scientists, mathematicians and statisticians working on tipping points in ecology, climate and economics to meet for discussion and for an exchange of ideas, approaches, and scientific goals.

 Graduate students and postdocs wishing to attend should send an email to Sebastian Wieczorek (Exeter) (S.M.Wieczorek@exeter.ac.uk ).
 Any requests for partial financial support for attending the workshop should include a brief (half- to one-page) description of: